alanperrow/StardewModding/ConvenientInventory/ConvenientInventory/README.md

 ## Config
  - **IsEnableQuickStack**: If enabled, adds a "Quick Stack To Nearby Chests" button to your inventory menu.
 Pressing this button will stack items from your inventory to any nearby chests which contain that item.
  - **QuickStackRange**: How many tiles away from the player to search for nearby chests.
+ - **IsEnableQuickStackHotkey**: If enabled, pressing either of the quick stack hotkeys specified below will quick stack your items, even outside of your inventory menu.
+ - **QuickStackKeyboardHotkey**: Press this key to quick stack your items.
+ - **QuickStackControllerHotkey**: Press this button to quick stack your items.
  - **IsQuickStackIntoBuildingsWithInventories**: If enabled, nearby buildings with inventories (such as Mills or Junimo Huts) will also be checked when quick stacking.
  - **IsQuickStackOverflowItems**: If enabled, quick stack will place as many items as possible into chests which contain that item, rather than just a single stack.
  - **IsQuickStackTooltipDrawNearbyChests**: If enabled, hovering over the quick stack button will show a preview of all nearby chests, ordered by distance.